• Skip to primary navigation

 Use the Back of the Armoire Door for Storage

-I found these short behind the door mesh shoe holders from Amazon.
+I found these short behind-the-door mesh shoe holders from Amazon (Affiliate Link).
 This allowed me to hold my Cricut Iron-on rolls.
-To keep the mesh tout, I used small binder clips and folded the excess fabric.
-To keep some of the rolls from falling over I used a larger rubber band too.
+I used small binder clips to keep the mesh tout and folded the excess fabric.
+I used a larger rubber band (Affiliate Link) to keep some of the rolls from falling over.

 Hang iron-on vinyls on back of door